CRE Talent Quality – Is it the Peter Principle Writ Large?

 Confirmation Bias – Mistaking Confidence for Competence

 Regardless of function, a talent pool’s performance potential is determinative.
-This fixed potential means that when setting up a project team, an employer should hire or promote talent whose performance exceeds the talent pool average.
+This fixed potential means that when setting up a project team, an employer should hire or promote talent whose performance exceeds the average of the talent pool.
 To build a performance organization, an employer should always seek candidates who perform at or above the 75th Percentile of their industry’s functional cohort.

 For example, consider a national cohort of 1000 Project Managers.
 Remember, the performance potential of the talent marketplace is statistically determinative, meaning 8% are Excellent, 10% are Very Good, and 13% are Good.
 Sixty-nine per cent are “Average, Low Average or Low” in their potential to perform.
 Subject to the scope of the project and the succession plan for the role, employers can get away with “High-Average” but should not settle for anything less in performance potential.